 In Year 2, you take four papers.
 Two are compulsory – Designing Educational Research - introduction to the knowledge and skills to undertake educational research and a Dissertation: Literature Review.
 You choose your third and fourth papers from a range of topics building on the core content provided in Part I.

 Year 3 (Part IIB)

 You take four papers in the final year.
 All students write a dissertation of 8,000-10,000 words.
 For the three remaining papers, you can again choose from a range of options designed to give you the flexibility to pursue your interests. .

 - Generally one supervision hour per week based on an essay

-- You may be requested to provide two marked essays following your application
+- You will be requested to provide two marked essays following your application

 Director of Studies

-Current Interests: Aesthetic Education, Childhood and Youth, Community-based arts education, Creativity, Critical Race Theory, Arts-Based Educational Research, Performance, Sociology of Education, Urban Education
+Current Interests: Childhood and Youth, Informal Arts Education, Critical Race Theory, Critical Whiteness Studies, Arts-Based Educational Research